Salmon Fishing in the Yemen: Plot

-Fisheries expert Alfred Jones (Ewan McGregor) receives an email from financial adviser Harriet Chetwode-Talbot (Emily Blunt), seeking advice on a project to bring salmon fishing to the Yemen—a project being bankrolled by a wealthy Yemeni sheikh and supported by the Foreign and Commonwealth Office (the FCO).
-Alfred dismisses the project as "fundamentally unfeasible" because the Yemen cannot provide the necessary environment for salmon.
-Meanwhile, the British Prime Minister's press secretary, Patricia Maxwell (Kristin Scott Thomas), suggests the salmon fishing story to the Prime Minister's office as a positive story to help improve relations between Britain and the Islamic world.
+Fisheries expert Alfred Jones receives an email from financial adviser Harriet Chetwode-Talbot, seeking advice on a project to bring salmon fishing to Yemen—a project being bankrolled by a wealthy Yemeni sheikh and supported by the Foreign and Commonwealth Office.
+Alfred dismisses the project as "fundamentally unfeasible" because Yemen cannot provide the necessary environment for salmon.
+Meanwhile, the British Prime Minister's press secretary, Patricia Maxwell, suggests the salmon fishing story to the Prime Minister's office as a positive story to help improve relations between Britain and the Islamic world.

-Alfred meets Harriet to discuss the project, but despite Harriet correcting his misconceptions of the Yemen environment, Alfred is convinced that the project is foolhardy.
+Alfred meets Harriet to discuss the project, but despite Harriet correcting his misconceptions of Yemen's environment, Alfred is convinced that the project is foolhardy.
 Alfred's boss, under pressure from Patricia, forces Alfred to accept a position on the project.
 Alfred considers resigning rather than ruin his reputation in the scientific community, but is convinced by his wife that they need his income and pension.

-Harriet arranges for Alfred to meet the Sheikh (Amr Waked) at his estate in the Scottish Highlands.
+Harriet arranges for Alfred to meet the Sheikh at his estate in the Scottish Highlands.
 The Sheikh is excited to meet Alfred as he is the inventor of the "Woolly Jones" fishing fly.
 While the Sheikh acknowledges that the project might sound crazy, he still believes that fishing is a noble pursuit that promotes harmony and requires immense faith.

 After his wife accepts a position in Geneva, Alfred devotes himself to the salmon project.
 Although painfully shy, he enjoys working with Harriet and they begin to make progress.
-Their enthusiasm is interrupted, however, when Harriet learns that her new boyfriend, British special forces Captain Robert Meyers (Tom Mison), is missing in action.
+Their enthusiasm is interrupted, however, when Harriet learns that her new boyfriend, British special forces Captain Robert Meyers, is missing in action.
 Devastated, Harriet withdraws to her apartment.
 When Alfred visits her, she gets upset, thinking he just wants her to return to work, but then she realises he has come to comfort her, and the two embrace.

-Meanwhile, the Sheikh continues his work, despite radicals who accuse him of introducing Western ways to their region.
+Meanwhile, the Sheikh continues his work, despite radical Islamists who accuse him of introducing Western culture to the region.
 Patricia informs the Sheikh that because of opposition to removing salmon from British rivers they will need to use farmed salmon.
-The Sheikh does not believe that salmon bred in captivity will survive and rejects Patricia's offer, ending the British Government's involvement in the project.
+The Sheikh does not believe that salmon bred in captivity will survive in the wild and rejects Patricia's offer, ending the British Government's involvement in the project.
 Alfred resigns his government job to continue with the project.